Revolutionary Struggle: Arrests

 On March 10, 2010, two men were spotted breaking into a car (SEAT Ibiza) in Dafni, Attica at 4:40am and possibly resisted arrest by firing on the police officers.
 One of them, Lambros Fountas, who was later found to have been on the terrorist watch list since 1995, was shot dead, but the other escaped.
 However, the escapee left forensic evidence which linked him to previous terrorist attacks.

 In April 2010 after a long investigation, six suspected members of the group were apprehended.
 The subsequent investigation led police to over €119,000 in cash, Zastava handguns, fake identification documents which were used to rent safehouses, explosives (195 kg of ANFO hidden in a motorbike garage) and detailed plans of future terrorist attacks.

 Later, police investigating another address in Kypseli rented under another false ID used by the suspects discovered an RPG-7.
-Other weapons discovered there included many hand grenades, two Kalashnikovs and an MP5 submachine gun that ballistics later linked conclusively to previous attacks.
+Other weapons discovered there included hand grenades, dynamite, and an MP5 submachine gun whose serial number was linked to gun stolen in a 2004 Thessaloniki bank robbery.

 In late April 2010, the three prime suspects being held confirmed their involvement in Revolutionary Struggle in a letter to the press, but denied that the government could prove they participated in the actions related to their charges.
 The three also promised to continue their revolutionary activities as long as they are living.